adjust/smart_banner_sdk/README.md

 ## <a id="localisation">Localisation</a>

-For better user expirience you could localise your smart banners.
+For better user experience you could localise your smart banners.
 Smart Banner SDK reads language used in browser, and if there is such localisation of banner, the banner will be displayed in proper language.
 But default choice might be not the best one, most likely you know better what language your user prefers.
 In this case you can instruct the sdk what language it should use.

 There are two ways to set preferred language
- - pass it as [an option](#init-language) to `AdjustSmartBanner.init`
+ - pass it as [a parameter](#init-language) to `AdjustSmartBanner.init`
  - call `setLanguage` setter as shown below:

 ```js